-Colors are not just tints, shadows and tones, but powerful marketing tools (though, sometimes underrated).
-They can influence our brain and determine the success or failure of a brand. but often at a subconscious or semi-conscious level.
+Colors are powerful but often underrated or misunderstood marketing tools.
+They can influence our perceptions and determine the success or failure of a brand. but often at a subconscious or semi-conscious level.

 Color psychology is the study of how colors affect perceptions and behaviors.